micmejia/bible-dump/NKJV/Exodus/Exod 32.md

 They have turned aside quickly out of the way which I commanded them.
 They have made themselves a molded calf, and worshiped it and sacrificed to it, and said, 'This _is_ your god, O Israel, that brought you out of the land of Egypt!' "

 ###### 9
-And the Lord said to Moses, "I have seen this people, and indeed it _is_ a [^b]stiff-necked people!
+And the Lord said to Moses, "I have seen this people, and indeed it _is_ a stiff-necked people!

 ###### 10
-Now therefore, let Me alone, that My wrath may burn hot against them and I may [^c]consume them.
+Now therefore, let Me alone, that My wrath may burn hot against them and I may consume them.
 And I will make of you a great nation."

 ###### 11
-Then Moses pleaded with [^d]the Lord his God, and said: "Lord, why does Your wrath burn hot against Your people whom You have brought out of the land of Egypt with great power and with a mighty hand?
+Then Moses pleaded with the Lord his God, and said: "Lord, why does Your wrath burn hot against Your people whom You have brought out of the land of Egypt with great power and with a mighty hand?

 ###### 12
 Why should the Egyptians speak, and say, 'He brought them out to harm them, to kill them in the mountains, and to consume them from the face of the earth'?
 Turn from Your fierce wrath, and relent from this harm to Your people.